davidamichelson/ARAM2400/schedule.md

 ### Notes:

 - This schedule will be updated regularly during the course of the semester.
-For each date, please read the chapter and complete any assignments listed following it.
-Please complete these assignments before coming to class on that date.
+For each date, please complete the reading and any homework assignments listed.
+Please complete this work before coming to class on that date.
 Quizzes may be given unannounced and thus may not be listed below.

+### Textbooks:
+Coakley, J.F.
+Robinson’s Paradigms and Exercises in Syriac Grammar.
+6th edition.
+Oxford: Oxford University Press, 2013.
+ISBN: 978-0-19-968717-6.
+Please acquire this specific edition.
+See [https://catalog.library.vanderbilt.edu/discovery/search?vid=01VAN_INST:vanui&lang=en](https://catalog.library.vanderbilt.edu/discovery/search?vid=01VAN_INST:vanui&lang=en)

+Kiraz, George Anton.
+The New Syriac Primer: An Introduction to The Syriac Language.
+Second printing with corrections.
+Piscataway N.J.: Gorgias Press, 2013.
+ISBN: 9781463210298 DOI See [https://catalog.library.vanderbilt.edu/discovery/search?vid=01VAN_INST:vanui&lang=e](https://catalog.library.vanderbilt.edu/discovery/search?vid=01VAN_INST:vanui&lang=en)n

 ## Week 1: The Syriac Alphabet